WE’RE AVAILABLE 24/7

 The National Highway Traffic Safety Administration has released comprehensive information regarding bicycle accidents in Houston and elsewhere in Texas.
 The facts offer a sobering reminder of the risks faced by riders, particularly middle-aged men.

-A top rated Houston auto crash attorney will note the overall decrease in cycling accidents nationwide, to 630 in 2009, compared to the 718 deaths reported in 2008.
+A top rated Houston bicycle crash attorney will note the overall decrease in cycling accidents nationwide, to 630 in 2009, compared to the 718 deaths reported in 2008.
 It is the first time the nation has recorded fewer than 700 deaths since 2003.

 But that’s pretty much where the good news ends.
 More than 51,000 riders were seriously injured and Texas again proved to be one of the most dangerous states in the nation for riders.
 Texas bicycle accidents claimed 48 lives, only California and Florida reported more riding deaths.